Baby Knitting Size Chart – Premature, Newborn & 0–12 Month Sizes

 6–12 Months 16–22 lb 26″–30″

-These measurements are general guidelines, as babies grow at different rates.
-Many knitters prefer to knit slightly larger sizes so that garments last longer.
+These measurements are intended as a general guide, as babies grow at different rates.
+Many knitters choose to knit a slightly larger size so that garments can be worn for longer.

 Understanding Baby Knitting Sizes